rust-qualification/rust-specification/bool/bool.md

 ### Undefined Behavior
 1.1.5.
 It is undefined behavior for a boolean variable to have any bit pattern other than 0x00 or 0x01.
+Transmuting a 'u8' to a 'bool' can lead to such invalid boolean values.

 ### Examples
 `
-  let x: bool = false;
-  let y: bool = true;
+  let x: bool = false;  // explicit type declaration let y = true;
 `
 ```
   if x & y {